o2r-project/architecture/docs/05_building-block-view.md

 #### 5.1.6 Blackbox Software Repositories

 Software repositories are a source and a sink for software at different abstraction levels.
-They are a source for software artifacts or packages, such as system packages in install a library or language-specific extension packages.
+They are a source for software dependencies, such as system packages for installing a library.
-They are a sink for executable images of software, which comprise a number of software artifacts, for a specific ERC instance.
+They are a sink for executable images, which comprise a number of software artifacts and their dependencies, for a specific ERC instance.

 ### 5.2 Refinement Level 2